The Eyam Museum Collection

 Clarence Daniel collected fossils and minerals locally for many years.
 Working for the local mining company, he was able to acquire some superb specimens from the local mines.
 He discovered some unique fossil localities in the hills and fields around the village.
 A number of fine specimens have been donated subsequently to Eyam Museum.

-A great variety of stone artifacts has been found in the locality.
+A great variety of stone artefacts has been found in the locality.
 They range from prehistoric hand axes to gravestones of the plague period, querns, flint tools and flint flakes.

 This category includes both recent and prehistoric pottery, from many fragments of iron age and Roman pottery to recent earthenware and mediaeval items found in local archaeological digs.